Ohio city makes plans for North Korea-held student's funeral

 AP Photo/Kim Kwang Hyon

-WYOMING, Ohio (AP) — About 50 volunteers spent Wednesday morning tying blue and white ribbons along the road leading from the high school to a cemetery in the Ohio hometown of the 22-year-old college student who died this week after being detained for nearly a year and a half in North Korea.
+WYOMING, Ohio (AP) — About 50 volunteers tied blue and white ribbons along a road leading from a high school to a cemetery in the hometown of a college student who was detained for nearly a year and a half in North Korea and was returned home in a coma last week and died days later.

+The senator, from the Cincinnati area, said he planned to attend Warmbier’s funeral in Wyoming, a Cincinnati suburb.
+Also attending will be Ambassador Joseph Yun, the U.S. special envoy who traveled to Pyongyang to bring Warmbier back, and Deputy Secretary of State John Sullivan, the Department of State said.

+At a candlelight vigil Tuesday on the University of Virginia campus, Warmbier’s girlfriend at the time of his detention described the loss of a soul mate.
+Alex Vagonis said she drew some peace from knowing Warmbier got home to Ohio before his death.

-An organizer working with volunteers didn’t want them to speak to reporters as they decorated the route in the school’s colors for the final trip of the adventurous student, fondly remembered at his high school as popular, smart and active in sports.
+An organizer working with volunteers didn’t want them to speak to reporters on Wednesday morning as they decorated the route in the school’s colors for the final trip of the adventurous student, fondly remembered at his high school as popular, smart and active in sports.

 “Walking around the hallways at school, you don’t really expect seniors to come up to you as a freshman,” Klein said.
 “He was one of the only guys who would come up to me and ask me how my day was doing and that kind of thing.”

-Klein said fellow players looked up to him on and off the field, admiring his light-hearted spirit, his passion for the game and his love for travel.
+Klein said fellow players looked up to Warmbier on and off the field, admiring his light-hearted spirit, his passion for the game and his love for travel.

-Molly Cain, 40, met Warmbier when he coached her son, Robby, 12, at the Wyoming swim club.
-At the time, Robby was shy, Cain said, and Otto helped her son come out of his shell.
+Molly Cain met Warmbier when he coached her 12-year-old son, Robby, at the Wyoming swim club.
+At the time, Robby was shy, Cain said, and Warmbier helped him come out of his shell.

 “Once he started working with Otto, he couldn’t wait to go,” Cain said.
 “It was like, ‘Not only do I get to swim, I get to swim with someone I totally look up to who’s older than me, and he’s cool, and he’s fun, and he thinks I’m great!'”